ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Pluginlib.rst

 2 Create the Plugin Package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now we're going to write two non-virtual implementations of our abstract class.
-Create a second empty package in your ``ros2_ws/src`` folder with the following terminal command.
+Create a second empty package in your ``ros2_ws/src`` folder with the following command:

 .. code-block:: console